PVC Elbow

 3 Way PVC Elbow

-A less common but highly useful fitting is the 3 way PVC elbow, also known as a side outlet elbow or corner fitting.
-This fitting has three connection points.
-It functions like a standard 90-degree elbow but includes an additional outlet at a 90-degree angle to the main bend.
+The 3 way PVC Elbow is less common but it is very useful for connecting PVC Pipes.
+It is also known as corner fitting or outlet elbow.
+3 -way PVC Elbow has three different connection points which works as 0-degree elbow and also includes an additional 90-degree angle to the main bend.
 This allows for three pipes to meet at a single point, forming a corner.
-The 3 way PVC elbow is popular in non-plumbing applications like building frameworks for furniture, shelving, or greenhouse structures, but it also has uses in complex irrigation and drainage manifolds.
+The 3 way pvc elbow is popular in non-plumbing applications like building frameworks for furniture, shelving, or greenhouse structures, but it also has uses in complex irrigation and drainage manifolds.

 Connection Types: Slip vs. Threaded

-Beyond the angle, the method of connection is a critical differentiator for PVC elbows.
+Beyond the angle, the method of connection is a critical differentiation for PVC elbows.
 The two primary types are slip (also called socket) and threaded.

 Slip (Socket) Elbows

-A PVC Elbow threaded fitting has screw-like threads on one or more of its openings.
-These threads can be either male (on the outside) or female (on the inside).
-A threaded PVC elbow allows for connections to be assembled and disassembled without cutting the pipe.
-This is advantageous at strategic places in a system that might demand maintenance, like joining with pumps, valves, or fixtures.
+PVC Elbow Threaded fitting has screw-like threads on its openings.
+They can either be male or female.
+It allows connections to be assembled or disassembled without cutting.
+This can be advantageous at high demand maintenance places like joining with pumps, valves or fixtures.

 Threaded connections are sealed with thread seal tape (Teflon tape) or a pipe joint compound to prevent any leakage.
 PVC Elbow with Thread is essential to ensure that the fitting is not over-tightened since such an act might cause irreversible damage to the elbow joint, which is embarrassingly fragile in nature.
 These fittings are the mainstay in situations where PVC Threaded Elbow needs to connect with metal pipes or any other threaded component.
 A pipe is termed a combo elbow if the fitting is threaded on one side and slips on the other, thus allowing for the transition between connection types.